 What are others saying about the book?

-You may be the next great child care provider in your area.
+You may be the next great childcare provider in your area.
 Your community may really need someone like you.
 I hope you will give this a lot of thought and make sure it’s really something you want to do.
 It can be a wonderful blessing.
 I cannot imagine doing anything else with my time and my life.
 I LOVE home daycare and I feel so blessed every day to get to do it for a living.

 I’m not rich, I don’t have much and I don’t keep up with the Joneses but I am so happy and satisfied to the bottom of my soul in this job.
 I feel respected, loved and appreciated every day and I can’t imagine my life without all the crazy chaos that comes with taking care of kids.
 If you think it might be for you, get started and give this a try.
-Like I said, it’s the toughest job you’ll ever love.
+As I said, it’s the toughest job you’ll ever love.